 4.)
-Iguanas lay eggs.
-The green iguana can lay up to 60 eggs!
+Green iguanas can lay up to 60 eggs!
 The female will dig a burrow and lay her eggs.
-Once the eggs are laid, she will leave them and they are left to incubate and hatch.
-The babies are totally on their own at that point.
+Once the eggs are laid, she will leave them and they are left to incubate and hatch on their own.
+The babies are born self-sufficient.

 5.)
-Throughout Latin America, the green iguana is hunted for its skin, meat, and eggs.
+Throughout Latin America, this iguana is hunted for its skin, meat, and eggs.
 This has caused a decline of the iguana population in certain parts of the world.
 But they are still going strong.

 But wait, there’s more on the green iguana!

 6.)
-Green iguanas are very territorial during mating season and fights break out for dominance and breeding rights.
+The green iguana is very territorial during mating season and fights break out for dominance and breeding rights.

 7.)
-The green iguana has a very large dewlap that is used as part of a dominance ritual and to impress the females.
+These iguanas have a very large dewlap that is used as part of a dominance ritual and to impress the females.

 Did you know…?

 A green iguana can survive a fall from up to 40 feet!